neon-bindings/rfcs/text/0000-cargo-wrapper.md

 ### `neon new`

 Creates a Neon project, which is always a `--lib` crate.
-The `--exe` flag is an error.
+The `--bin` flag is an error.

 ### `neon init`